Google Earth: Google Mars

 Google Mars is an application within Google Earth that is a version of the program for imagery of the planet Mars.
 Google also operates a browser-based version, although the maps are of a much higher resolution within Google Earth, and include 3D terrain, as well as infrared imagery and elevation data.
 There are also some extremely high-resolution images from the Mars Reconnaissance Orbiter's HiRISE camera that are of a similar resolution to those of the cities on Earth.
 Finally, there are many high-resolution panoramic images from various Mars landers, such as the Mars Exploration Rovers, Spirit and Opportunity, that can be viewed in a similar way to Google Street View.

 Mars also has a small application found near the face on Mars.
 It is called Meliza, a robot character the user can speak with.

 Google Moon

-Originally a browser application, Google Moon is a feature that allows exploration of the Moon.
+Originally a browser application, Google Moon was a feature that allows exploration of the Moon.
 Google brought the feature to Google Earth for the 40th anniversary of the Apollo 11 mission on July 20, 2009.
 It was announced and demonstrated to a group of invited guests by Google along with Buzz Aldrin at the Newseum in Washington, D.C.
 Google Moon includes several tours, including one for the Apollo missions, incorporating maps, videos, and Street View-style panoramas, all provided by NASA.